pierclgr/pierclgr/README.md

 - ⚡ Fun facts:
   - 🥋 I used to be a karateka during my teenage years
-  - 👔 I'm obsessed with men's fragrances
+  - 👔 I'm obsessed with fragrances
-  - 🛴 I own an electric scooter that I love
+  - 🛴 I own an electric scooter and I love it

 <br>